super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 > — In practice, using the currently most constrained slot as next slot seems to often follows
 > connections (the previous assignment constraining significantly the crossing slots).

-#### Word Selection
+#### Value Selection

-A typical strategy to avoid backtracks is to probe the grid with the candidate word to check if it is viable, i.e. if the grid has still solutions after filling the selected slot with the candidate word.
-Given the nature of the problem, verifying that the crossed slots have still solutions suffices.
+A typical strategy to avoid backtracks is to probe the grid with the candidate value to check if it is viable, i.e. if the grid has still solutions after filling the selected slot with the candidate value.
+Given the nature of the problem, verifying that the crossing slots have still solutions suffices.

-A finer strategy is to compare the viable word candidates and select the *least-constraining* one, i.e. the word leaving the crossing slots with the highest number of candidates.
+A finer strategy is to compare the viable candidates and select the *least-constraining* one, i.e. the value leaving the crossing slots with the highest number of candidates.
 [Ginsberg90] suggests it is the more effective strategy to avoid backtracks, although it is more costly.
 In order to reduce costs, only the 10 first word candidates may be used in the comparison.